 All of our teachers are required to be certified through the Association of Christian Schools International.
 Many have both ACSI and state certification.
 All faculty have degrees appropriate to their teaching assignments.
 Most importantly, Trinity requires our faculty to pursue professional development.
 Examples of professional development include enrollment in master level courses, conventions, workshops, and specialized training in early intervention,

 The scope and sequence of our academic program ensure that the curriculum for each grade is designed to lay the foundation for success at the next level.
 The curriculum is evaluated on an ongoing basis for relevance and content.
 Trinity uses a variety of textbooks from many publishers.
 Curriculum Overviews are provided on our website for Elementary, Junior High, and High School.

 How does Trinity measure student achievement?

 Yes.
-Students from Kindergarten through 10th grade take the IOWA Assessment Test, a nationally normed exam.
+Students from kindergarten through 10th grade take the IOWA Assessment Test, a nationally normed exam.
 The results of the test are used to help us evaluate student achievement and mastery of the curriculum.
-Students in Kindergarten through 6th grade are evaluated on reading and math progress using DIBELS.
+Students in kindergarten through 6th grade are evaluated on reading and math progress using Acadience Learning, formally known as DIBELS.
 Sophomores and juniors are eligible to take the PSAT exam at Trinity.
 Upperclassmen may be eligible to take Advanced Placement Exams.